Is it for you?

 Visit the Boren’s GoToStage channel and watch the general info sessions on the full program or just the graduate student-focused Boren Fellowships.
 More content will be added throughout the application season.

 Johns Hopkins Office of Study Abroad: Please contact staff for information about Boren-eligible study abroad programs.

 All interested applicants will be enrolled in JHU’s Boren Blackboard site, which contains, among other resources, the JHU Boren Guidelines.
 These provide in-depth advice for completing the application and a snapshot of the entire process.
-Contact NFP Program Coordinator Nathan Daniels to be added to this Blackboard site.
+Contact NFP to be added to this Blackboard site in the fall/winter.